PeWeX47/Google-Image-Scraper/README.md

 cd Google-Image-Scrapper
 ```

+3. Ensure that the script file and your selenium driver file are in the same directory.

-3. Run the script using the following command in command prompt:
+4. After changing the search phrase, run the script using the following command in command prompt:
 ```
 python google-image-scrapper.py
 ```

-Ensure that the script file and your selenium driver file are in the same directory.

 ### Disclaimer
 This script is intended for educational purposes and personal use only.
 Be respectful of websites' terms of service, and do not use this script for any malicious or unauthorized activities.